nicolasberube/Arzette_Randomizer/README.md

 # Arzette Randomizer

 This is a randomizer for Arzette: The Jewel of Faramore.
-It generates a .csv that is used as an input by a modified build of the game.
+It includes both patched game files to modify the game, and a program that generates a .csv that is used as an input by a modified build of the game.
 It also generates a .txt file that identifies checks in order and helps with debugging or getting unstuck.

 Note that the code is *not* currently Archipelago compatible.
 I tried my best to make a possible future Achipelago port as smooth as possible, while still keeping the code as simple as possible and not relying on the Archipelago libraries.
 I guess by doing so, I upheld Larry David's quote of "A good compromise is when both parties are dissatisfied".

 Download the latest release on this page.
-You can view installation instructions here: [Link TBD]
+Instructions are there and in the readme, or you can view detailed installation instructions here: (https://www.seedyeyesoftware.com/games/arzette/arzette-rando)

 # Configuration options